THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 For this reason I bow my knees before the Father,

 from whom every family in heaven and on earth takes its name.

 Jesus paid the price to redeem mankind, and salvation is now available to all.

 The time from Jesus’ first advent until his return is called ‘the Church age,’ when

 people are being called to heaven.
-It is the “fullness of time” for choosing the
+This is the time for choosing the special few

-special few who follow Jesus by faith.
+who are ready to follow Jesus by faith.
 “We have our hope set on the living God,

 who is the Saviour of all people, especially of those who believe” (1 Tim.
 4:10).